hyperledger-solang/solang/docs/targets.rst

 arguments, and pass in two accounts to the call, the 2nd being the contract storage account.

 Once that is done, any function on the contract can be called.
 To do that, abi encode the function call, pass this as input, and provide the two accounts on the call, plus any accounts that may be called.

-The return data may be read from the account data if the call succeeds.
+The return data (i.e. the return values or the revert error) is provided in the program log in base64.

 There is `an example of this written in node <https://github.com/hyperledger-labs/solang/tree/main/integration/solana>`_.